phol/docs/content/en/docs/writing-markdown-latex/index.md

 Figures may be [**cross-referenced**](#links).

 {{% alert warning %}}
-Prior to Academic v5, the media library is located at `static/img/`.
+Prior to Wowchemy v5, the media library is located at `static/img/`.
 {{% /alert %}}

 A figure from your `static/media/` media library: